rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/prearchive_cleanup_overview.md

 Merge conflicts occur when:

 - **Duplicate Session Labels**: Sessions in the prearchive share labels with archived sessions.
-- **New DICOM Series**: Additional series are sent separately from the original session.
+- **New DICOM Series**: Sessions are sent a second time with additional series that were not included in the first transmission.
-- **Overlapping Metadata**: Conflicts in session attributes like acquisition time or subject information.
+- **Overlapping Metadata**: Two sessions have the same key identifiers (e.g., session label, project ID) but differ in other metadata, such as acquisition time or subject information.
+We have also seen cases where the scanner only sends new series and does not resend the previously sent images.
 - **Inconsistent Files**: Files with the same name but different data.
-- **Manual Edits**: Changes that create inconsistencies with existing data.
+- **Manual Edits**: Users manually edit session attributes or attempt to upload a new session that conflicts with existing data in the archive.

 ### Resolving Merge Conflicts: